NoamShental/COMPASS/README.md

 Directories in the COMPASS package:
 -----------------------------------

-mFiles – Matlab files and mex files.
+**mFiles** – Matlab files and mex files.

+**bin** - Compiled executibles (t.b.d.)

-results – A directory used to save simulation results for the examples.
+**results** – A directory used to save simulation results for the examples.
 Note that we have already saved several example results that appear in the introductory examples.

-database – the Greengenes database used in a COMPASS format.
+**database** – the Greengenes database used in a COMPASS format.
 Two databases are provided – the full 16S rRNA gene database and the database of 750bp long sequences covering variable regions V3-V6 (see manuscript)

-experimentalReads –  example files for larva sample L2.
+**experimentalReads** –  example files for larva sample L2.
 Other experimental data presented in the paper are available at the MG-RAST website: http://metagenomics.anl.gov/linkin.cgi?project=5237

-cvx – the optimization software used, downloaded from the CVX website (http://cvxr.com/cvx/)
+**cvx** – the optimization software used, downloaded from the CVX website (http://cvxr.com/cvx/)

-mothur – the mothur software (http://www.mothur.org/) used to calculated distances between correct and reconstructed bacteria.
+**mothur** – the mothur software (http://www.mothur.org/) used to calculated distances between correct and reconstructed bacteria.